-I had the opportunity to spend a couple months doing hands-on testing with the
+I had the opportunity to spend several months doing hands-on testing with the

 As a consumer, you should expect any modern smart dog collar to include features like GPS tracking and activity monitoring.
 However, the real-world application and use are what really sets them apart!